This route is also known as the Camino Francés of the Camino de Santiago.

 I didn’t know the reason why back then, but I did feel the Camino calling me.

 They say that happens to those who end up walking.
 There’s a power in the unknown.
 A power in the desire to test human endurance.
 And while I’m not a marathoner or someone who finds physical challenges enticing, this was different.
 This was a long distance walk.
 This was something I felt I could do, one step at a time.
+For those who want to take a quick breather while taking walks like this, it’s nice to utilize devices such as a seat walking stick.

 Besides, deep down, I wanted to prove to myself that I could do it.